wexlergroup/comp-prob-solv/lecture-08-calibration.md

 ### A Theoretical Interlude

-In OLS, the sum of squared errors (SSE) or residuals (SSR) is key in determining the confidence intervals for the slope and intercept.
+In OLS, the **sum of squared errors (SSE)** or **residuals (SSR)** is key in determining the confidence intervals for the slope and intercept.
 The SSR is defined as

 $$
 SSR = \sum_{i=1}^{n} (y_i - \hat{y}_i)^2
 $$

 where $y_i$ is the observed value of the dependent variable, $\hat{y}_i$ is the predicted value of the dependent variable, and $n$ is the number of data points.
 Looking at the plot above, this would correspond to summing the squares of the vertical distances (gray lines) between the observed data points and the line.
-The SSR is related to the variance of the residuals, which is defined as
+The SSR is related to the **standard error of the regression**, which is defined as

 ````{margin}
 ```{note}